donovanglover/base16-tailwind/README.md

 - Tailwind only imports color schemes you use, minimizing the bundle size
 - Built-in support for [`@tailwindcss/typography`](https://github.com/tailwindlabs/tailwindcss-typography)
 - Native support for TypeScript and Next.js App Router projects
-- Easily customize your tailwind config your needs

 ## Installation